Folk instruments of Punjab

-Punjabi folk music (ਪੰਜਾਬੀ ਲੋਕ ਸੰਗੀਤ (Gurmukhi); (Shahmukhi)) has a wide range of traditional musical instruments used in folk music and dances like Bhangra, Giddha etc. Some of the instruments are rare in use and to find even.
+Punjabi folk music (ਪੰਜਾਬੀ ਲੋਕ ਸੰਗੀਤ (Gurmukhi); (Shahmukhi)) has a wide range of traditional musical instruments used in folk music and dances like Bhangra, Giddha, Jhumar etc. Some of the instruments are rare in use and to find even.
 Here are some best known traditional instruments of the Punjab region used in various cultural activities.

 Instruments

 Here is a list of Punjabi folk musical instruments in alphabetical order: